(Updated for 2021)

 5 essential interventions to create a safer battery charging room

-The trend towards electric forklift trucks brings with it many benefits for the warehouse.
+Electric forklift trucks bring many benefits to the warehouse.
 The environment becomes cleaner and environmental noise is substantially reduced.
 Besides, in many European countries it is no longer permitted to drive diesel trucks inside.

-But electric trucks run on traction batteries.
-Obviously, these need to be charged from time to time.
-To guarantee a shift without too much disruption, many companies create a battery charging room to make sure batteries are loaded properly and ready to go in order to minimise downtime.
-Warehouse managers need to be aware of the legislation in their country regarding this topic.
+Electric forklift batteries need to be charged from time to time.
+To guarantee a shift without too much disruption, many companies create a battery room to ensure batteries are loaded properly and ready to go in order to minimise downtime.

-But first, what are some of the potential risks for a battery room?
+But what are some of the potential risks for a battery room?

-- Gases can emerge when loading the batteries.
+- Gases can emerge when loading the forklift batteries.

-- Overheating due to connecting charging equipment with wrong extension cables.
+- Overheating can occur due to connecting charging equipment with the wrong extension cables.

 - Short-circuit due to damaged connecting cables

-- Loading devices are located near the overhead doors which gives an increased risk of collision damage
+- Loading devices located near the overhead doors can give an increased risk of collision damage.

-- Some charging stations are placed near storage rackings with potentially flammable goods.
+- Some charging stations are placed near storage racking with potentially flammable goods.